Elfahor/aslim/spec.md

 ```
 if (<expr>) (<expr>) (<expr>)
 ```
 It returns $2 if $1 evaluates to true, $3 otherwise.
+Again, parentheses are mandatory.
 Evaluation is lazy, which is why this is provided as a keyword and not as a language builtin.